 Free and Cheap Activities in Christchurch

 Christchurch is a must-visit destination when travelling in New Zealand, there’s no doubt about it.
-With heaps of work opportunities for people on a working holiday visa, as well as artwork, gardens, beaches and lots more attractions throughout the city, most travellerss want to spend some time here.
+With heaps of work opportunities for people on a working holiday visa, as well as artwork, gardens, beaches and lots more attractions throughout the city, most travellers want to spend some time here.
+Wondering what to do in Christchurch in on a budget?
 To help stick to your budget, we’ve put together this list of free things to do in Christchurch.

 1. Go to One of the Many Markets